|

 donated, and rescued wildlife for rehabilitation and release back into

-and in Sto.
+Libertad, and in Sto.
 Rosario, Pandan.
-The project is working towards organizing

 A local DVM, Dr. Enrique Sanchez, had been dispatched to Cologne,

 Germany for additional training in avian medicine.
-Likewise, Filipino staff
+Likewise, Filipino

-were trained to tend and care for rehabilitated wildlife in three facilities
+were trained to tend and care for rehabilitated wildlife in three

-namely in Mag-aba Wildlife Clinic, Pandan, Bulanao Rescue Facility in Brgy.
+namely in Mag-aba Wildlife Clinic, Pandan, Bulanao Rescue Facility in

-Bulanao, Libertad, both in Antique, and the Sibaliw Rehabilitation
+Bulanao, Libertad, both in Antique, and the Sibaliw

 Facility in Brgy.
 Tag-osip, Buruanga, Aklan.
-After proper health checks,
+After proper health

 the birds are trained and conditioned for release.
 In the process, the